Descendants of Nazi victims continue fight for German citizenship | DW | 12.02.2020

 Continuing the fight

-Before Isabelle officially accepts members to the 116 group, she checks their stories meticulously.
-Folders full of historical documents pile up in her husband's office — birth certificates bearing swastikas, Kindertransport notices, photos from concentration camps — and citizenship rejection notices.
+Before Isabelle Couchman officially accepts members to the Article 116 Exclusions Group, she checks their stories meticulously.
+Folders full of historical documents pile up in her husband's office — birth certificates bearing swastikas, Kindertransport notices, photos from concentration camps — alongside the rejection notices.

-"If the German government sat down with us and looked at some of the people who they have rejected, they would also realize that they have to do the right thing,” says Isabelle, and begins to cry.
+"If the German government sat down with us and looked at some of the people who they have rejected, they would also realize that they have to do the right thing," she said, and began to cry.

 The 116 group gives the descendants the courage to continue fighting.
 Together with Isabelle and Felix Couchman, they want to keep going until their right to German citizenship — without exception — is written into law.